An update on UK Payroll Compliance Issues

 The content of the course is based on current legislation, so an understanding of basic UK payroll is recommended.

 What will you achieve?

-Reassurance that they are aware of all the compliance changes that took effect the start of the current UK tax year in April 2020 and a heads up of planned legislative change for the tax year beginning of April 2021.
+Reassurance and an awareness of all the compliance changes that took effect at the start of the current UK tax year in April 2022 and a heads up of planned legislative changes for the next tax year April 2023 and beyond.

 Jo has over 20 years’ payroll experience, working in a variety of different roles during that time.
 Jo has always been involved in payroll, this includes the 10 years whilst working for a HR and Payroll software provider.
 During those 10 years, roles included consultant, project manager, payroll quality manager and finally, going on to establish and implement a payroll managed service using the company’s standard HR and Payroll product.

 - The Spring Statement and Queens Speech